 FIRST STEP: Cut the cooled angel food cake into cubes about 1 inch in size.

-SECOND STEP: Layer half of the cake pieces evenly in the bottom of a 9x9 cake pan (metal or glass).
+SECOND STEP: Layer half of the cake pieces evenly in the bottom of a 9x9 cake pan or dish.

 THIRD STEP: Spread ⅔ of the blueberry pie filling evenly over the cake.

 FOURTH STEP: Layer the last half of the cake cubes over the blueberry pie filling.